Marshall Islands Wedding Traditions Cultural Wedding Guide 2025

 How do Marshall Islands weddings accommodate diaspora family members?

-Marshall Islands diaspora weddings accommodate the 15,000+ overseas community members through hybrid ceremonies combining virtual and in-person elements, with 40% of post-2020 weddings featuring live-streaming technology costing $200-$400 for equipment rental.
+Marshall Islands diaspora weddings accommodate overseas community members through hybrid ceremonies combining virtual and in-person elements, with many weddings featuring live-streaming technology.
 Families conduct kejman betrothal ceremonies via video conferencing, enabling elder (irooj) participation in genealogy verification from Arkansas, Hawaii, or other diaspora centers.
-Gift exchanges occur through remittances averaging $1,000 USD for bride price obligations, while recorded roro chants and jepta dances maintain cultural transmission across distances.
-Diaspora members visiting for weddings often extend trips 2-3 weeks, contributing $2,000-$5,000 in travel costs.
+Gift exchanges occur through remittances for bride price obligations, while recorded roro chants and jepta dances maintain cultural transmission across distances.
 Urban Majuro venues offer dedicated streaming areas with reliable internet, while pre-recorded ceremony segments accommodate time zone differences for global family participation.

 What are the most important taboos to avoid at Marshall Islands weddings?